 Valerie Gruest is a Ph.D. candidate in the Media, Technology and Society program.
 In addition to her role in COM-PSI, she is a graduate student affiliate of the Center for Latinx Digital Media.
 She is interested in how the use of internet technology impacts people’s attitudes and behaviors.
 Particularly, her work explores the impact of new media on body image issues and eating disorders, the visibility of marginalized communities in digital media, and the evolution of contemporary art practices in online spaces.
 She holds an M.A. in Media, Technology and Society (Northwestern University), and a B.A. in Communication Studies with a double major in Art, Theory & Practice (Northwestern University).
 In addition to her scholarly research, she serves as an advocate for mental health and safe sport for aquatic disciplines in the Americas, given her background as an Olympic swimmer (Rio 2016 Olympic Games).

 Camille J. Saucier

-Camille Saucier is a second-year student in Northwestern’s Media, Technology, and Society doctoral program.
-Her research interests include public opinion formation, attitude change, and decision-making in the domains of health, political, and science communication.
-She is particularly interested in mis/disinformation and the persuasive strategies available to correct these narratives.
+Camille is a doctoral candidate in Northwestern’s Media, Technology, and Society doctoral program.
+Her research focuses on developing person-centered communication strategies to promote openness to accurate information and build resilience against misinformation.
+She leverages theories and techniques like self-affirmation, narratives, parasocial relationships, and humor to facilitate receptivity to health messaging.
+Her work also examines factors influencing people's willingness to fact-check dubious claims and methods to curb the appeal of conspiracy theories.
 Prior to joining COM-PSI, she worked as a research specialist with the Media Impact Project and Hollywood, Health & Society under the Norman Lear Center.
-She holds a BA in Psychology, MA in Communication Management, and Certificate in Sustainable Policy and Planning from the University of Southern California.
+She holds a B.A. in Psychology, an M.C.M. in Communication Management, and a Certificate in Sustainable Policy and Planning from the University of Southern California